 The third film is where things begin to click and is my personal favourite.
 It is utterly charming – Aunt Marge is still floating in the sky when we see Harry leave the Dursleys; Stan looking around the corner of the bus to where Harry can see the dog; the fun of the Whomping Willow used to show the passage of time throughout the film (the film may only be a few hours, but it relates to 8 months); the use of moving wizard images of Sirius Black on the newspaper and the posters – and the film is infused with humour and fun: Tom at the Leaky Cauldron; ‘Room Service!’, the boggart scene; ‘You tell those spiders, Ron.’

 The introduction of two characters that are so endearing and so linked to Harry’s family, in the forms of Sirius and Remus Lupin, also make this film a particularly warm film.
 It allows the film to connect with us via the characters.
 The actors are all very enjoyable – Oldman, Thewlis, Snape, Smith – but not everyone is perfect.
 Gambon is okay, but I’ll always see Harris as Albus (even though Gambon seems to adhere to the more flaky character of the book version of Dumbledore).
 Julie Christie has a very silly accent as Rosemerta.
 And there is the bizarre appearance of a large black boy in Harry’s class that we’ve never seen before who gets all the ominous exposition lines in a scene.
-What’s worse, he delivers them really badly, and he has an abnormally low voice for someone his age.
-The need to add ‘colour’ to the school was one of the few wrong decisions in this movie.
+What’s worse, he delivers them really badly, and he has an abnormally low voice for someone his age, which makes it stick out all the more.

 The most wonderful aspect of this film is the visual delight and sense of magic that pervades the whole fabric of the film.
 Cuaron uses CGI wonderfully, to illuminate a world that is like our own but is decidedly not.
 There is always something to remind you in the background that this is not our world, and that is wonderful thing.
 The films should exude this fantasy element, not as the defining characteristic but as part of the scenery.
 One of the worries I have about Order of the Phoenix was a quote from the director David Yates, saying he was brought in to make it more real.
 That is completely missing the point of the magical world that JK Rowling has created.
 If I want a searing political drama, I’ll watch that.
 I want to watch a film about a young wizard and his battle against evil.